A variety of cancer treatments can affect eye health, but being proactive helps avoid or lessen ocular issues.

 Reporting symptoms also might lead to the diagnosis and appropriate treatment of an unrelated eye problem.
 Another reason it’s important to disclose eye problems: Rarely, they may be due to tumor progression in areas such as the optic nerve, choroid (the vascular layer behind the retina) or orbit (the area outside the eye) and require prompt evaluation.

 Treatment with radiation to the head or neck for certain cancers can also affect the eyes.
-“With proton beam radiation, simply because of the placement of the markers, eyelashes will suffer and often fall out,” says Sapna Patel, M.D., assistant professor in the department of melanoma medical oncology at the University of Texas MD Anderson Cancer Center.
+“With proton beam radiation, simply because of the placement of the markers, eyelashes will suffer and often fall out,” says Dr. Sapna Patel, assistant professor in the department of melanoma medical oncology at the University of Texas MD Anderson Cancer Center.
 “This could be a permanent loss.”
 Radiation to the back of the eye can also damage the retina or the optic nerve.

 “Radiation to the head and neck can affect the eyelid, the drainage system and also the tear film, as well, and how these structures are integrated,” Gombos says.